NatLabRockies/Marine_Energy_Resource_Characterization/tidal/fvcom/README.md

 ## Python Examples

-Example scripts to extract wind resource data using python are provided below:
+Example scripts to extract tidal data are.

 The easiest way to access and extract data from the Resource eXtraction tool [`rex`](https://github.com/nrel/rex)